History of Dallas (1946–1974): Development

 In 1957, developers Trammell Crow and John M. Stemmons, opened a Home Furnishings Mart that grew into the Dallas Market Center, the largest wholesale trade complex in the world.
 The same year, the Dallas Memorial Auditorium (now the Dallas Convention Center) opened near Canton and Akard Streets in what is now the Convention Center District of downtown.

 School Desegregation

 Dallas leaders struggled to avoid national disgrace that followed the defiance to desegregation in Little Rock, Arkansas in 1957.
 Legal procedures dragged on slowly.
-Initial progress stalled for five years, but the turmoil in Little Rock prompted Dallas leaders to quietly prepare fpr integration.
+Initial progress stalled for five years, but the turmoil in Little Rock prompted Dallas leaders to quietly prepare for integration.
 In 1961, token desegregation began; busing started in 1971 after federal courts ruled for it in Swann v.
 Charlotte-Mecklenburg Board of Education.
 Though flawed, the policy remained in effect.
 A new plan was implemented in 1976 restricted busing to fourth through eighth grades while empowering minority administrators.
 Despite these adjustments, white flight continued, reducing the white student population to just 7 percent in Dallas by 2003.
 By 1983, busing was widely regarded as unsuccessful, having failed to improve minority student outcomes.
 As a result, the focus shifted to educational reforms, yet ongoing district leadership challenges and racial tensions prolonged litigation until 2003.